180172/Web_Pages_Configuration/README.md

 sudo systemctl enable firewalld sudo systemctl start firewalld
 ```
-* Now inorder to launch a webpage we require port 80 to be open so in order to open port 80 run below command.
+* Now, in order to launch a webpage, we require port 80 to be open, so in order to open port 80, run the below command.
 ```bash
 sudo firewall-cmd --zone=public --add-port=80/tcp --permanent
 sudo firewall-cmd --reload